Dbquity/OneDriveSharing/README.md

 ## Observation: link.weburl works without a bearer token
 When pasting the `link.weburl`, https://1drv.ms/t/c/db31c5aff0d22737/EUqSzNwSVdZAqXFz_2SM8Q4BVhIPGU7NrPDdhs6jzGNk_A, from the response of step 2 into a browser that is not logged in to OneDrive, the file contents and some metadata are displayed:

 ![image](https://github.com/user-attachments/assets/2693b723-32ff-461c-8cbb-376b0ca32ad3)

+Since the `shareId` is an encoding of the `link.weburl` as documented [here](https://learn.microsoft.com/en-us/graph/api/shares-get?view=graph-rest-1.0&tabs=http#encoding-sharing-urls), and since the browser url above reedeems the `shareId` (https://onedrive.live.com/?redeem={shareId}), it is clear that the `shareId` is sufficient to get at the shared item without the bearer token and it appears that the problem is tied to the `shares` endpoint used in steps 2a and 3 and not to the `createLink` operation in step 2.